Fabulous Girls Getaway Resorts in Wine Country

 The rooms at this elegant, Spanish style resort are spacious, and many boast fireplaces.
 And oh, the spa!
 One of Wine Country's iconic destinations, the spectacular, state-of-the-art Willow Stream spa spans 40,000-square-feet across a rotunda, 36 treatment rooms, and indoor and outdoor pools.
 Guests come from all around the world to experience the baths, fed by the resort's own ancient source of natural thermal waters rich with 24 trace minerals.
 You can actually feel the earth's healing and relaxation powers flowing from the springs 1,100 feet directly beneath the Inn.
 The waters rise at 135 degrees, and are so vital they have to be cooled for guest use.

 Blink and you might miss the boutique hotel shrouded by ivy, roses, and trees on a gentle Sonoma hillside.
 It's an exclusive retreat, with just 29 rooms priced up to $1,000 a night.
 Each room is different, yet all are posh palace retreats, from the fireplace sitting area, to the castle-like ambience of polished concrete floors and plaster walls set with iron framed windows, to the baths that are nearly large enough to live in.
-Be sure to indulge at the elegant, intimate spa tucked next to the private, 35-seat restaurant that is open only to Inn guests.
-Pad softly up the jagged stone walkways past the private hot tubs, and discover what was the first Vinotherapie (wine grape treatments) center to open in the United States.
+Pad softly up the jagged stone walkways past the private hot tubs, and discover the elegant, intimate spa.
+Recently extensively remodeled, it offers a full array of face and body treatments.
+There's also a private restaurant, open only to inn guests.

 Tucked away in western Sonoma County, Osmosis is the only day spa nationwide that offers the Cedar Enzyme Bath, a rejuvenating heat treatment from Japan.
 Relax in the authentic meditation garden with a cup of organic herbal tea (the spa's exclusive blend).
 Then choose the Cedar Enzyme Bath or one of a variety of 75-minute massage treatments.
 You can also indulge in an array of organic facials, skin care, and waxing services.
 Afterward, kick back in an oversized and cushioned hammock in the Field of Hammocks, next to Salmon Creek.